abap34/abap34.com/public/posts/gsoc2025_final_report.md

 ## Achievements

-Since this project was still in a very early stage, the proposal planned for me to take on a wide range of tasks in close collaboration with my mentor.
-And indeed,, I worked on a very broad set of features.
+Since the project was still at a very early stage, the proposal aimed to flexibly shift tasks in close consultation with my mentor.
+And indeed, I worked on a very broad set of features.

 ![](gsoc2025_final_report/image.png)